cmatosbc/ananke/README.md

 # Ananke

 A flexible PHP service container that supports conditional service instantiation.
-This package allows you to register services with conditions that must be met before the service can be instantiated.
+This package allows you to register services with multiple conditions that must be met before the service can be instantiated.

 ## Features

-- **Service Registration**: Register classes with their dependencies and constructor parameters
+- Register services with their class names and constructor parameters
-- **Conditional Creation**: Define conditions that must be met before services can be instantiated
+- Define conditions as callable functions
-- **Flexible Conditions**: Use any callable that returns a boolean as a condition
+- Associate multiple conditions with services
-- **Runtime Validation**: Services are only created when their conditions are satisfied
+- Dynamic service instantiation based on condition evaluation
-- **Type Safety**: Full PHP 8.0+ type hints and return type declarations
+- Clear error handling with specific exceptions

 ## Installation